splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/50-profiling-db-query.md

 We are interested in the section written by the  `com.splunk.opentelemetry.profiler.ConfigurationLogger` or the **Profiling Configuration**

 We can see the various settings you can control, some that are  useful depending on your use case like the `splunk.profiler.directory` -  The location where the agent  writes the call stacks before sending them to Splunk.
 This may be different depending how you configure your containers.
-An other parameter you may want to change is `splunk.profiler.call.stack.interval` This is how often the system takes a CPU Stack trace.
+Another parameter you may want to change is `splunk.profiler.call.stack.interval` This is how often the system takes a CPU Stack trace.
 You may want to reduce this if you have short spans like we have in our application. (we kept the default as the spans in this demo application are extremely short, so Span may not always have a CPU  Call Stack related to it.)

 You can find how to set these parameters [here](https://docs.splunk.com/observability/en/gdi/get-data-in/application/java/configuration/advanced-java-otel-configuration.html#profiling-configuration-java).
-And below is how you set a higher collection rate for call stack in your deployment.yaml, exactly how pass any JAVA option to the the java application running in your container:
+Below, is how you set a higher collection rate for call stack in your `deployment.yaml`, exactly how to pass any JAVA option to the the Java application running in your container:

 ```text
  env: